This Privacy Notice is addressed to:

 - other pharmaceutical and medical device companies, if the adverse event, request for information, or complaint relates to one of their products; and

 - service providers acting on behalf of Novartis companies, such as IT system and data hosting providers, and adverse event processing service providers (including call centre providers if any in your local country).
-These third parties are contractually obliged to protect the confidentiality and security of personal data, in compliance with applicable law.
+These third parties are contractually obliged to protect the confidentiality and security of personal information, in compliance with applicable law.

-Personal data may also be shared with:
+Personal information may also be shared with:

 - healthcare professionals involved in an adverse event, request for information, or complaint; and

 - national and/or international regulatory, enforcement, public body or court where we are required to do so by applicable law or regulation or at their request.